Outdoor Vitals StormLoft Down TopQuilt Review

 Features

-The Outdoor Vitals StormLoft Down TopQuilt has a multitude of features we come to expect from a top-tier quilt, like the hybrid baffle design and oodles of down fill, as we highlighted when talking about its weight.
+The StormLoft has a multitude of features we come to expect from a top-tier quilt, like the hybrid baffle design and oodles of down fill, as we highlighted when talking about its weight.
 Complementary to this is the additional draft collar which really helps with keeping warm air from escaping from the top of the quilt.
-This draft collar can be cinched to comfortably fit tight around the neck, although we were a bit perturbed to find that the cinch is the middle of the quilt, with the end easily falling onto our face while we slept - we prefer to see cinches out to the sides to prevent this problem.
+This draft collar can be cinched to comfortably fit tight around the neck, although we were a bit perturbed to find that the cinch is the middle of the quilt, with the end easily falling onto our face while we slept — we prefer to see cinches out to the sides to prevent this problem.

-The quilt is generously sized at the shoulders, and smoothly tapers to the hips - what Outdoor Vitals calls a, "mummy" shape.
-The footbox is especially roomy and able to keep our feet extra toasty, even when we employ our shortest pad with the Stormloft.
+This quilt is generously sized at the shoulders, and smoothly tapers to the hips — what Outdoor Vitals calls a, “mummy” shape.
+The footbox is especially roomy and able to keep our feet extra toasty, even when we employ our shortest pad with the StormLoft.
 The quilt itself can be attached to your sleeping pad by a pair of conventional pad straps which do work well in keeping drafts from escaping.
-The strap attachment points on the quilt itself can be snapped together to put the quilt into "sleeping bag mode", although you won't be very sealed, and air will be able to pass through the area between the attachment points.
+The strap attachment points on the quilt itself can be snapped together to put the quilt into “sleeping bag mode”, although you won't be very sealed, and air will be able to pass through the area between the attachment points.

 Should You Buy the Outdoor Vitals StormLoft Down TopQuilt?

-We think the Stormloft is a solid choice for those looking to get into ultralight backpacking, and using a quilt instead of a sleeping bag in general.
+We think the StormLoft is a solid choice for those looking to get into ultralight backpacking, and using a quilt instead of a sleeping bag in general.
 The temperature rating limit gives you a little flub room while you dial in the rest of your sleep system for three season backing, the materials are quality, and the quilt is durable enough to be used for many seasons in the future.
 It may not be the lightest quilt out there or pack down the smallest, but it's a solid, middle of the road choice to get you out the door, and sleeping soundly underneath a panorama of stars.

 What Other Ultralight Sleeping Bags Should You Consider?